Exact solution for wave scattering from black holes: Formulation: Applications

 As we explained above, $R_s$ and $\Delta^{-s}R_{-s}^*$ are linearly independent solutions of the same differential equation~\eqref{radTeu}.
-Plugging $(R_1,R_2)=(R_{{\rm in},s},\Delta^{-s}R_{{\rm in},-s})$ and $(R_{{\rm up},s},\Delta^{-s}R_{{\rm up},-s})$ into \eqref{RdRconst} and evaluating it at $r\to r_+$ and $r\to r'_+$, we obtain
+Plugging $(R_1,R_2)=(R_{{\rm in},s},\Delta^{-s}R_{{\rm in},-s}^*)$ and $(R_{{\rm up},s},\Delta^{-s}R_{{\rm up},-s}^*)$ into \eqref{RdRconst} and evaluating it at $r\to r_+$ and $r\to r'_+$, we obtain

-These relations imply the energy conservation~\cite{Teukolsky:1974yv}.
-While we do not specify the relative normalization between $s$ and $-s$ solutions, the normalization degree of freedom do not enter if we write down the energy conservation in the form
+These relations imply energy conservation~\cite{Teukolsky:1974yv}.
+While we do not specify the relative normalization between the $s$ and $-s$ solutions, the normalization degrees of freedom do not enter if we write down the energy conservation in the form

 The physical meaning is transparent.
-The first term of the right-hand side of \eqref{cceq1} implies the probability of the incoming wave to be reflected by the black hole, whereas the second term means the probability of the incoming wave to transmit the effective potential and fall into the black hole.
-Therefore, the first and second terms yields the reflection rate $\mR_s$ and transmission rate $\mT_s$, respectively.
-Note that in the context of the black hole scattering, $\mT_s$ is also called the absorption rate since the transmission through the effective potential means the absorption by the black hole.
-Similar logic also holds for the each term in the right-hand side of \eqref{cceq2}.
-In particular, the second term of the right-hand side of \eqref{cceq2} is the greybody factor $\Gamma_s$, which is the probability for the outgoing wave to reach the cosmological horizon.
+The first term on the right-hand side of \eqref{cceq1} indicates the probability of the incoming wave being reflected by the black hole, whereas the second term means the probability of the incoming wave transmitting the effective potential and falling into the black hole.
+Therefore, the first and second terms yield the reflection rate $\mR_s$ and transmission rate $\mT_s$, respectively.
+Note that, in the context of black hole scattering, $\mT_s$ is also called the absorption rate since transmission through the effective potential means absorption by the black hole.
+Similar logic also holds for each term on the right-hand side of \eqref{cceq2}.
+In particular, the second term on the right-hand side of \eqref{cceq2} is the greybody factor $\Gamma_s$, which is the probability of the outgoing wave reaching the cosmological horizon.
 With \eqref{CsDsconst1} and \eqref{CsDsconst2}, we can see that \eqref{cceq1} and \eqref{cceq2} are equivalent.
 Namely, we can rewrite them as \be \mR_s + \mT_s = 1, \ee where

 The relation~\eqref{cdcc2} guarantees that the absorption rate~$\mT_s$ coincides with the greybody factor~$\Gamma_s$.